-The untimely death of 14-year-old London native Breck Bednar shook the globe in 2014.
+The untimely death of 14-year-old London native Breck Bednar shocked the world in 2014.
 His murder at the hands of a stranger he met online named Lewis Daynes served as yet another macabre cautionary tale to those socializing on the web.

 His horrific execution was as shocking as it was senseless.
 After tricking Bednar into believing he was a friend via an online gaming platform, Bednar’s 18-year-old murderer lured him to his flat where he stabbed him in the neck and sent photos of him as he lay dying to his siblings.
 He never showed any remorse for his crimes.

 If nothing else, the tragic murder of Breck Bednar launched a crusade on behalf of British parents to educate their children about the dangers of meeting strangers online.

 How Breck Bednar Was Catfished By Lewis Daynes